ajamlou/Zigma-frontend/README.md

-# zigma2
+# Zigma

-A application written in the laguage Dart with the flutter framework.
-This is a mobile application that aims to centralize the second hand book selling market in a swedish town called Uppsala.
+Front end code for the mobile application Zigma.
+The application aims to centralize the academic second hand book market.
+The application has a backend written in python that can be seen [here]https://github.com/MaxSoneback/zigma_backend.